anxious-engineer/Rutgers-Course-API/Meetings/Meeting 8.md

 **Query Structure**
   - Will mimic DB Project
   - Hooks written in Python
-    - Allows for support within any enpoint handler/web-server
+    - Allows for support within any endpoint handler/web-server
     - Django Compatible
     - AWS Compatible
     - Write the code once, use anywhere